Skip to main content

 Which filter is cheaper per gallon — Waterdrop Plus or Brita Elite?

-The Waterdrop Plus 3-pack at $33.99 provides 600 total gallons at $0.057/gallon.
-The Brita Elite 2-pack at $29.78 provides 240 total gallons at $0.12/gallon.
-The Waterdrop Plus is roughly half the per-gallon cost, making it one of the most economical pitcher filters available.
+The Waterdrop Plus 3-pack provides 600 total gallons at roughly half the per-gallon cost of the Brita Elite 2-pack, which provides 240 total gallons.
+This makes the Waterdrop Plus one of the most economical pitcher filters available.
 However, you need to factor in the cost of a Waterdrop pitcher if you do not already own one.